 We therefore aim to provide an education that provides pupils with opportunities to explore and develop their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures.

 All curriculum areas have a contribution to make to the child’s spiritual, moral, social and cultural development and opportunities for this will be planned in each area of the curriculum.

 The integrity and spirituality of pupils from other faith backgrounds will be respected and explored.
 The diversity of spiritual traditions will be recognised, and pupils will be given access to alternative views.

 All adults will model and promote expected behaviour, treating all people as unique and valuable individuals and showing respect for pupils and their families.

-The school community will be a place where pupils can find acceptance for themselves as unique individuals, and where forgiveness and the opportunity to start again is fundamental to the ethos of the school.
+The school community is a place where pupils can find acceptance for themselves as unique individuals, and where forgiveness and the opportunity to start again is fundamental to the ethos of the school.

-Pupils should learn to differentiate between right and wrong in as far as their actions affect other people.
+Pupils will learn to differentiate between right and wrong in as far as their actions affect other people.
 They will be encouraged to value themselves and others.

 All curriculum areas should seek to use illustrations and examples drawn from as wide a range of cultural contexts as possible.
 This will be reflected in teacher’s planning and purchasing decisions.